 Our additional constructs added to the existing program- ming language are categorized into structural and behavioral constructs.

-Structural constructs:: Three constructs, Part, Port, and binding, are introduced to represent UML part, port, and con- nector, respectively, because these UML concepts do not have correspondences in the existing programming language.
+Structural constructs:: Three constructs, Part, Port, and Binding, are introduced to represent UML part, port, and con- nector, respectively, because these UML concepts do not have equivalences in the existing programming language.
 Fig.

-2 shows the intermediate code containing our additional constructs for the producer-consumer example.
+2 shows the extended code containing our additional constructs for the producer-consumer example.

-In the intermediate code, the Parts and Ports constructs are template classes.
+In the extended code, the Parts and Ports constructs are template classes.
 The template parameters of the latter specify the types of Parts or required/provided interfaces of Ports.
 For example, lines 3-5 show the three parts corresponding to the ones defined in the model.
 Lines 21 and 25 show ports with required interfaces and lines 29-30 show ports with provided interfaces.

 UML connectors for communicating UML parts through UML ports are mapped to method calls (bindings) in the intermediate code.
 Lines 7-8 shows two invocations to the bindPorts function, which takes as input two ports (the two